ycrao/spring-tutorials/sample-messaging-rabbit/README.md

 ### How to test?

 I put message-pushing code in [controller/TestController](./src/main/java/com/douyasi/tutorial/sample/messaging/controller/TestController.java).
 You can visit `http://localhost:16603/test` and `http://localhost:16603/test-pub-sub` link after running the app.
 Then you will get some log in console stdout.
+Also, you can visit your RabbitMQ management dashboard, normal its url is `http://127.0.0.1:15672/#/queues` when installed on your local development machine.